Native Plant Database

 Typical Landscape Use

-Many types of birds eat the seeds and small mammals feed on the seedheads and foliage.
 Mass in meadows, prairies, slopes, native plant gardens or naturalized areas.

 Establishment and Care Instructions